swisspost-yellowcube/yellowcube-php/docs/library/Configuration.md

 title: Configuration
 ---

-Create a new Configuration use:
+To create a new configuration use:

     new YellowCube\Config($sender, $wsdl, $debugMode, $soapClientOptions, $receiver)